The birth of the State of Israel

 The difference between Zionists, Jews and Israelis

 Back to the question.
-So a Zionist is someone who strives for an independent Jewish state.
+So, a Zionist is someone who advocates for an independent Jewish state where Jews can live in safety.
 To many religious Jews, Israel is 'the promised land'.
 But many non-religious Jews, too, value the fact that there is a country where Jews can live in freedom and safety.

 Nowadays, the word Zionist is often used as a swearword.
 As a negative label.
 Many Palestinians and supporters of the Palestinian cause no longer distinguish between the words 'Jew', 'Israeli' and 'Zionist'.
 That is not correct.
 Most Jews do not live in Israel.
 Not every inhabitant of Israel is Jewish; there are also many non-Jews living in Israel.
 And not all Jewish Israelis are 'settlers' who want to conquer more and more Palestinian land.

 The vast majority of Jews believe that the State of Israel should continue to exist.
 But many Jews, both living in Israel and elsewhere, are in favour of a Palestinian state alongside Israel as a possible solution to the conflict.

 To cut a long story short: although many Jews identify with Zionism, there are still many different points of view.
 That is reason enough not to mix up the words 'Jew', 'Israelis' and 'Zionists'.